RizkyRajitha/pollbotclient/README.md

 ## Disco-Poll

-### Discord poll on steroids
+### Discord polls on steroids

-#### Create discord polls with a dashboard and view comprehensive data about the polls realtime and graphical visualization
+#### Create discord polls with a dashboard and view comprehensive data about the polls in realtime and graphical visualization

 ![Hero](images/hero.png)

 ### Features

-1. Get detailed version of votes with user vise vote breakdown
+1. Get a detailed version of votes with user vise vote breakdown
 2. Graphical visualization with pie diagram.
-3. Restrict the poll to be single selection or multi selection.
+3. Restrict the poll to be a single selection or multi selection.
 4. End and start the poll anytime you want.
 5. Realtime vote data (unstable)